 Typically, secondary keywords would be frequently asked questions related to the primary keyword (albeit with lower search volume), or other closely related topics to the primary keyword phrase that would be relevant to the user.

 These secondary keywords can help to reinforce the primary keyword (since they typically include variations of the primary phrase), or can pick up their own ranking on the page depending on their keyword difficulty and relevance to the piece.
-There are instances where secondary keywords may outrank the primary keyword on a page – which allows for a great opportunity for an SEO content refresh.

 Additional keywords are just any other related keywords that are phrased or spelled differently than the first two but mean the same thing.
 This is a catch-all net to get different variations of your main keywords in there to try and rank for one (or all) of them.
-Typically, “long-tail” keywords would be included in this category.

-So Again, How Many Keywords for SEO?
+How Many Keywords Should You Use On A Page for SEO?

 In most cases, it would be 3-8 total, if you're writing 500-1000 word pieces of content.
 This breaks down into 1 primary keyword, 1-3 secondary keywords and 1-4 additional keywords.
 This gives you a fighting chance to start ranking for one of them and then further down the line you can even reoptimize your content based on what it's currently ranking for at that time.